Iddahodhiambo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets file permission same as another
+a script that changes the owner and group of a file respectively